Fudan-iGEM/2025-wiki/pages/model.md

 description: On this page, we
 ---

+## Highlights — A New Paradigm for Synthetic Biology in the AI Era

+Traditional synthetic biology relies on iterative Design–Build–Test–Learn (DBTL) cycles, where modeling informs initial designs, but multiple rounds of wet-lab experimentation are often needed to refine parameters and achieve functional outcomes.
+While effective, this process can be time-consuming and resource-intensive, especially when initial model predictions lack sufficient biological fidelity.

+Our work reimagines this cycle by introducing an **AI-augmented modeling framework** that dramatically increases the predictive accuracy of in silico design—enabling *first-attempt success* in wet experiments.
+Centered on a biophysically grounded model of fluorescent timer (Fast-FT) dynamics in yeast, we systematically screen critical parameters—such as ASH1 promoter pulse width (10–15 min), promoter strength (1×), and maturation kinetics—under realistic cellular conditions (30°C, YPD medium).
+Crucially, these model-derived recommendations were independently validated by two large language models (DeepSeek and Qwen), which—when prompted only with biological first principles—converged on the same optimal design choices.

+This convergence between mechanistic modeling and AI reasoning provides unprecedented confidence in pre-experimental parameter selection.
+Rather than replacing the DBTL cycle, our approach *supercharges the “Design” phase*, minimizing failed builds and accelerating the path to reliable, interpretable results.
+By demonstrating that AI can serve as a “AI reasoning partner” in hypothesis generation and experimental planning, we offer a scalable, reproducible blueprint for the next generation of synthetic biology projects—one where computational foresight and wet-lab execution move in lockstep from day one.

 ## Why This Model?

 In synthetic biology and cellular timing studies, constructing a reliable and readable intracellular timer is crucial for understanding cellular life cycles, lineage relationships, and dynamic processes.
 Fluorescent Timer (FT) proteins, which change color over time, have become a powerful tool for achieving this goal.
 However, in practical applications, the performance of FT proteins is influenced by multiple factors, including expression strategies, maturation dynamics, cell division inheritance, and environmental conditions.
 To systematically evaluate and optimize these factors before conducting experiments, we have developed this mathematical model.
 It aims to theoretically screen feasible parameter ranges, validate the reasonableness of promoter selection and expression control, and provide clear design guidelines for subsequent wet-lab experiments.